 If your considering this trail I suggest doing it.
 It was a cool experience.
 It is not blazed but it's really easy to follow.
 There is a gift shop and museum/ theater at the top but nothing along the Arkaquah trail until you hit the park.
 Next stop Mt.
 Mitchell NC.

-an enjoyable experience. you have 1500 vertical feet to buzzard roost ridge from the trackrock gap trailhead. after that you encounter a rocky and scenic ridge with plenty of great views all around. i went thru cove gap and the second peak at 3 miles then turned around and headed back. as johnny malloy said: this is one of the finest trails in the region. i saw some kind of wild turkey or pheasant but it moved too fast for me to identify it.
+an enjoyable experience. you have over 1400 vertical feet to buzzard roost ridge from the trackrock gap trailhead. after that you encounter a rocky and scenic ridge with plenty of great views all around. i went thru cove gap and the second peak at 3 miles then turned around and headed back. as johnny malloy said: this is one of the finest trails in the region. i saw some kind of wild turkey or pheasant but it moved too fast for me to identify it. as previously stated the trip down is steep and slippery so take your time and enjoy the ride especially if the leaves are on the ground.

 A lot of elevation climbing.
 Coming back is great if your legs are not to wobbly!